 Open enrollment of special education students, 17.6(3), 17.11

-Proposing rule making related to open enrollment of special education students and providing an opportunity for public comment
+Rule making related to open enrollment of special education students

-The State Board of Education hereby proposes to amend Chapter 17, "Open Enrollment," Iowa Administrative Code.
+The State Board of Education hereby amends Chapter 17, "Open Enrollment," Iowa Administrative Code.

 Legal Authority for Rule Making